Understanding Predicates and Simple Predicates: A complete walkthrough

 Simple Predicate vs. Complete Predicate: A Clear Distinction

 It's crucial to distinguish between the simple and complete predicate.
-The simple predicate is just the verb (or verb phrase), while the complete predicate includes all the words that modify or complete the verb's meaning.
+The simple predicate is just the verb (or verb phrase), while the complete predicate includes all the words that modify or complete the verb's meaning That's the whole idea..

 Example: